JoaoLopesF/RemoteDebug/README.md

 A typical example would be to insert logging just before and after a function after which you can see how much the is spent in the function.

-### Overhead
+### Lightweight

-_RemoteDebug_ is designed to give minimal overhead if there is not telnet client connected.
+_RemoteDebug_ is designed to give minimal overhead (connected or not) and only process debugs,if there is a telnet client connected.

 ### Custom commands